 Each faculty is suited, including teachers having their own classroom for their teaching.
-Every teacher is provided with a personal device and all classrooms have a PC, digital projector, visualiser and an interactive whiteboard.
+Every teacher is provided with a personal device and all classrooms have a PC, digital projector and visualiser.
 There is a team room in every faculty area with desktop PCs for staff use.

 Specialist areas are also modern and high quality.
-There are class sets of tablets for every faculty which are available for all teachers to use and there are over 600 computers on our network.
+There are class sets of chromebooks for every faculty which are available for all teachers to use and there are over 600 computers on our network.
 We have a superb Drama, Dance, Music and PE complex and a first class suite of Art rooms.
-There are specialised ICT rooms for Art, Music and Media Studies housing modern computers with the latest professional standard software.
+There are specialised ICT rooms for Art, Music, Media Studies and Technology housing modern computers with the latest professional standard software.
 The school enjoys an all-weather sports field, 6 hard courts and brand new state of the art sports changing facilities.